Bob Bartlett: Career as a U.S. senator

 Bartlett was elected as one of Alaska's inaugural Senators along with former Territorial Governor Ernest Gruening in 1958.
-Bartlett, on account of his service as a Delegate, was nominated as the senior U.S. senator, a decision which upset Gruening.
-Gruening challenged this, leading to a coinflip.
+On account of his service as a Delegate, Bartlett was nominated as the senior U.S. senator, a decision that upset Gruening, who challenged this; it led to a coinflip.
 Bartlett won the coinflip, which ended the dispute.
-Due to a rivalry with Gruening, Bartlett nicknamed Gruening 'Junior' for the rest of his life.
+A rivalry with Gruening made Bartlett nickname his colleague 'Junior' for the rest of his life.

-A member of his staff, David Price, later became a U.S. Representative from North Carolina.
+A member of Bartlett's staff, David Price, later became a U.S. Representative from North Carolina.

-In the 1968 Senate race, Bartlett's long-time colleague, Ernest Gruening, was defeated in the Democratic primary by political newcomer and former Speaker of the Alaska House of Representatives, Mike Gravel.
-Gruening and his supporters launched a write-in campaign against Gravel & Republican nominee, former Anchorage Mayor Elmer Rasumson, who had defeated 1962 nominee Ted Stevens.
-Gruening fully expected Bartlett's endorsement in the race, as they had worked together for nearly 3 decades.
-Bartlett put out an official statement in an advert, stating "On August 27th, Alaskans in the primary election chose Mike Gravel as Democratic candidate for the U.S. Senate over Ernest Gruening.
-The voters spoke." as the ad went on, Bartlett added "I have put personal considerations aside in this decision.
+In the 1968 Senate race, Bartlett's long-time colleague Ernest Gruening was defeated in the Democratic primary by Mike Gravel, former speaker of the Alaska House of Representatives.
+In the general election, Gruening and his supporters launched a write-in campaign against Gravel and the Republican nominee, former Anchorage mayor Elmer Rasumson, who had defeated 1962 nominee Ted Stevens in their primary.
+Gruening fully expected Bartlett's endorsement in the race, as they had worked together for nearly three decades.
+But in an official statement, Bartlett stated "On August 27th, Alaskans in the primary election chose Mike Gravel as Democratic candidate for the U.S. Senate over Ernest Gruening.
+The voters spoke."
+Bartlett went on to say, "I have put personal considerations aside in this decision.
 The time comes when a man must speak out.
 I speak out now!
 I support the Democratic majority.
 I support Mike Gravel."
-Gruening was devastated, and couldn't figure out why Bartlett had endorsed Gravel over him.
+Gruening was devastated, and was mystified why Bartlett had endorsed Gravel over him.

 1964 Alaska earthquake

 Following the 1964 Alaska earthquake, Bartlett was part of the inspection team, and he contributed to efforts to rebuild Anchorage, along with Governor Bill Egan, Representative Ralph Rivers and Senator Gruening.
 Bartlett & Gruening came into Alaska on Air Force One, thanks to Edward McDermott, Director of the Office of Emergency Planning.
 President Johnson declared Alaska a 'major disaster area'.
-Bartlett & Gruening reported the damage back to Johnson, where he sent federal aid.
+Bartlett and Gruening reported the damage back to Johnson, where he sent federal aid.